dangphung4/Lucent/README.md

 3. review on products on how they made me feel/look
 4. how long ive used it
 5. a journal for skin care steps to know which order
-6. progress section to keep track of progress
+6. progress section to keep track of progress with photos and notes

 ## Technical details